 Residents Maintain Autonomy

-This is the percent of patients that needed additional assistance with activities of daily living over time.
-High levels of needing for assistance with activities of daily living may be a sign of decline of a patient's health.
+This tells you the percent of patients who needed additional assistance with activities of daily living over time.
+High levels of needing for assistance with ADL's could be a sign of the erosion of a patient's medical condition.

 Ability to Keep Residents Mobile